-- → Magnetic resonance angiography (MRA), neck is considered appropriate if ALL of the following are TRUE $^{2-4}$ : - Ultrasound and CT/CTA are contraindicated or inconclusive (e.g., body habitus for ultrasound, anaphylactic reaction due to IV contrast reaction, pregnancy, pediatric); AND - ANY of the following is TRUE: - Detection, screening, surveillance, and follow-up of vascular neck mass (e.g., paraganglioma, pulsatile neck mass [not parotid region or thyroid); OR - Trauma-related conditions as indicated by ANY of the following: - Trauma of the head with a suspected intracranial arterial injury based on clinical findings or prior imaging; OR
+- → Magnetic resonance angiography (MRA), neck is considered appropriate if ALL of the following are TRUE2-4: - Ultrasound and CT/CTA are contraindicated or inconclusive (e.g., body habitus for ultrasound, anaphylactic reaction due to IV contrast reaction, pregnancy, pediatric); AND - ANY of the following is TRUE: - Detection, screening, surveillance, and follow-up of vascular neck mass (e.g., paraganglioma, pulsatile neck mass [not parotid region or thyroid])5; OR - Trauma-related conditions as indicated by ANY of the following: - Trauma of the head with a suspected intracranial arterial injury based on clinical findings or prior imaging6; OR

-- Traumatic and non-traumatic orbital pathology with clinical or imaging findings that indicate vascular involvement; OR - Traumatic injury to cervicocerebral vessels, suspected; OR - Vascular conditions, known or suspected, including ANY of the following: - Aneurysm screening with ANY of the following 9-1: - Loeys-Dietz syndrome with repeat imaging at least every two years; OR - Fibromuscular dysplasia; OR - Spontaneous coronary artery dissection (SCAD); OR - Carotid artery stenosis screening (non-invasive); OR - Central nervous system vasculitis; OR - Cerebrovascular disease13-14; OR - Dissection (carotid or vertebral), suspected; OR - Extracranial vascular disease requiring additional evaluation; OR - Giant cell arteritis with suspected extracranial involvement; OR - Pulsatile tinnitus for the evaluation of vascular etiology; OR - Stroke and ALL of the following: - The patient is outside of the 6-hour revascularization window; AND - MRI head with or without contrast has been ordered; AND - MRA head has been ordered; AND - The patient has a subarachnoid hemorrhage (SAH) and needs evaluation for ANY of the following18-20: - Intracranial arteriovenous malformation (AVM); OR - Arteriovenous fistula (AVF); OR - Intracranial aneurysm; OR - Arterial dissection; OR
+- Traumatic and non-traumatic orbital pathology with clinical or imaging findings that indicate vascular involvement2; OR - Traumatic injury to cervicocerebral vessels, suspected8; OR - Vascular conditions, known or suspected, including ANY of the following: - Aneurysm screening with ANY of the following 9-1: - Loeys-Dietz syndrome with repeat imaging at least every two years; OR - Fibromuscular dysplasia; OR - Spontaneous coronary artery dissection (SCAD); OR - Carotid artery stenosis screening (non-invasive); OR - Central nervous system vasculitis12; OR - Cerebrovascular disease13-14; OR - Dissection (carotid or vertebral), suspected15; OR - Extracranial vascular disease requiring additional evaluation; OR - Giant cell arteritis with suspected extracranial involvement16; OR - Pulsatile tinnitus for the evaluation of vascular etiology17; OR - Stroke and ALL of the following: - The patient is outside of the 6-hour revascularization window; AND - MRI head with or without contrast has been ordered; AND - MRA head has been ordered; AND - The patient has a subarachnoid hemorrhage (SAH) and needs evaluation for ANY of the following18-20: - Intracranial arteriovenous malformation (AVM); OR - Arteriovenous fistula (AVF); OR - Intracranial aneurysm21; OR - Arterial dissection; OR - Subclavian steal syndrome for treatment planning22; OR

-- Subclavian steal syndrome for treatment planning; OR - Takayasu arteritis based on observations of abnormalities in other blood vessels on prior imaging; OR - Transient ischemic attack (TIA)24-25; OR - Vascular malformation and ALL of the following are TRUE. - Performed in conjunction with MRI head and MRA head; AND - ◆ To assess the status of neck vasculature; OR - For evaluation of ANY of the following - uncategorized/miscellaneous symptoms when applicable: - $\circ~$ Ataxia with suspected arterial pathologies $^{27}$ ; OR - Horner's syndrome; OR - ANY of the following: - Episodic vertigo with or without associated hearing loss or aural fullness (peripheral vertigo); OR - Persistent vertigo with or without neurological symptoms (central vertigo); OR - Preoperative, postoperative, or pre-treatment evaluation for ANY of the following: - Before surgical procedures that provide detailed vascular mapping of the neck; OR - Post-procedural evaluation to evaluate the patient's progress following a procedure; OR - Repeat imaging of a specific area or structure using the same imaging modality (in the absence of an existing follow-up guideline) is considered appropriate when ALL of the following is TRUE: - There is documented clinical necessity; AND - Prior imaging results of the specific area or structure, obtained using the same imaging modality, must be documented and available for comparison; AND - ANY of the following is TRUE: - A change in clinical status, such as worsening symptoms or the emergence of new symptoms, that may influence the treatment approach; OR
+- Takayasu arteritis based on observations of abnormalities in other blood vessels on prior imaging23; OR - Transient ischemic attack (TIA) $\frac{24-25}{2}$; OR - Vascular malformation and ALL of the following are TRUE^{14,26}. - Performed in conjunction with MRI head and MRA head; AND - To assess the status of neck vasculature; OR - For evaluation of ANY of the following uncategorized/miscellaneous symptoms when applicable: - Ataxia with suspected arterial pathologies27; OR - Horner's syndrome28; OR - ANY of the following29: - Episodic vertigo with or without associated hearing loss or aural fullness (peripheral vertigo); OR - Persistent vertigo with or without neurological symptoms (central vertigo); OR - Preoperative, postoperative, or pre-treatment evaluation for ANY of the following: - Before surgical procedures that provide detailed vascular mapping of the neck; OR - Post-procedural evaluation to evaluate the patient's progress following a procedure; OR - Repeat imaging (defined as repeat request following recent imaging of the same anatomic region with the same modality), in the absence of established guidelines, will be considered reasonable and necessary if ANY of the following is TRUE: - New or worsening symptoms, such that repeat imaging would influence treatment; OR - One-time clarifying follow-up of a prior indeterminate finding; OR - In the absence of change in symptoms, there is an established need for monitoring which would influence management.